What remains today of these forgotten towns, is sometimes merely the charm of the landscape that attracted those early settlers.

 In 1856, the team of Schofield and Collier built a saw and grist mill at a water power site they called Waverly.
 Their plans were more ambitious than that.
 For around the mills, they proposed a proper town, laid out into lots and complete with an industrial sector that would include, in addition to their mills, a cabinet and chair factory and a machine shop.
 But if the historical directories showed that the fledgling town still contained only the original mills.

-On these snowy, treacherous roads a family would not be going anywhere.
-They would be homebound almost the whole winter.
+Yet, I know on those snowy, treacherous roads they would not be going anywhere over a hundred years ago – they would be home-bound almost the whole winter.

-The following photos I took in May 2009, the first year I was at the Lake.
+The following photos I took in May 2009, the year I moved to Irish Lake (a few km away).